AnyChart/docs.anychart.com/Maps/DrillDown_maps/Basic_tutorial.md

 {sample}Maps\_Drill\_Down\_Basic\_01{sample}

-## Drill Up

-By default, the {api:anychart.charts.Map#drillUp}.drillUp(){api} method is performed on "Esc" click.
-You can check this on the previous sample.
+By default, the {api:anychart.charts.Map#drillUp}.drillUp(){api} method is performed on "Esc" click, so use Esc to open the map of the previous level in the sample.

 ## Adjust settings

 The sample demonstrated in this article is rather simple, but it can be upgraded and adjusted in dependancy of your needs and preferences.
-Look up the [Methods](Methods) and [AJAX Tutorial](AJAX_Tutorial) articles to know all about special drilldown methods and to understand how to upgrade it if necessary.
-For example, you can create breadcrumbs - find information about them in the [Breadcrumbs]() article.
+Check the [Methods](Methods) and [AJAX Tutorial](AJAX_Tutorial) articles to know all about special drilldown methods and to understand how to upgrade it if necessary.
+For example, you can create breadcrumbs - find information about them in the [Breadcrumbs](Breadcrumbs) article.